-Change often operates by those same rules, especially when it comes to technology.
+Change often operates by those same rules, especially when it comes to legal technology.
 The COVID-19 pandemic made said changes not only imperative but urgent.

 Nobody was more surprised than the law firms themselves with how rapidly they adopted technologies for remote work and increased digital collaboration.

 In 2022, business processes only became more automated.
 Leveraging technology-powered services, like Access Unify™ Active File Management, reduces or eliminates the need to be physically in the office looking through onsite storage, trying to find records managers to locate the active files needed, or hiring couriers to deliver files.
-It also empowers existing staff to focus on higher value tasks that affect the firm’s bottom line more directly.
+It also empowers existing staff to focus on higher-value tasks that affect the firm’s bottom line more directly.

-By extension, this freed up valuable time up and down the chain of command enables the entire staff to focus on delivering the best user-centric client experiences they can while still being focused on practicing law.
+By extension, this freed up valuable time up and down the chain of command enabling the entire staff to focus on delivering the best user-centric client experiences they can while still being focused on practicing law.
 And bill-back capabilities add additional value because the service can inherently pay for itself.